-Keep in mind that the Amex Platinum gives you 5X points on airfare booked directly through an airline as well as airfare (on up to $500,000 on these purchases per calendar year) and prepaid hotels booked through the American Express Travel portal, as well as 1X points on all other purchases.
-Chase Sapphire Reserve offers 3X points on travel (after earning your $300 travel credit) and dining and 1X points on all other purchases.
-However, if you book travel through Chase Ultimate Rewards, you’ll earn 5X points on travel and 10X on hotel stay purchases.
+Keep in mind that the Amex Platinum gets you 5X points on up to $500,000 spent on directly booked airfare and flights as well as prepaid hotels booked through amextravel.com (per calendar year), plus 1X points on all other purchases.
+The Chase Sapphire Reserve offers 3X points on general travel (after earning your $300 travel credit) and dining and 1X points on all other purchases.
+If you book travel through Chase Ultimate Rewards, however, you’ll earn 5X points on travel and 10X points on hotel stays and rental car purchases.

 The best travel credit card for ongoing rewards depends on how much you spend each month and in which categories you spend the most.
 With that in mind, the Chase Sapphire Reserve can boost your rewards earnings twice as much as the Amex Platinum when booking through a travel portal.

 If you’re looking to get more bang for your buck from your travel credit card, you should strive to pay the lowest annual fee for the most in perks.
 The Chase Sapphire Reserve once again pulls ahead in this category due to its $550 annual fee (compared to the $695 annual fee on the Amex Platinum).